-NSG-478 Foundations of Faith Community Nursing 3.00- This course provides the foundations of faith community nursing (FCN).
+NSG-478 Foundations of Faith Community Nursing 3.00- Open to second semester senior Nursing majors only.
+This course provides the foundations of faith community nursing (FCN).
 FCN is a specialty nursing practice combining professional nursing and health ministry.
 The emphasis is on health and healing within the faith community and community at large.
 The four major concepts will be covered including; spiritual dimension, professionalism, holistic health and community.
 This course meets the requirements of the core curriculum established by the Westberg Institute.
 This course partially satisfies the San Damiano requirements.
 Take 62 credits.
 (Required, Previous).